scienxlab/redflag/README.md

 ## Example

+The most useful components of `redflag` are probably the `scikit-learn` "detectors".
+These sit in your pipeline, look at your training and validation data, and emit warnings if something looks like it might cause a problem.
+For example, if we

-For the most part, `redflag` is currently a collection of functions.
+`redflag` is mostly a collection of functions.
 Most of the useful ones take one or more columns of data (usually a 1D or 2D NumPy array) and run a single test.
-For example, we can do some outlier detection: the `get_outliers()` function returns the indices of data points that are considered outliers:
+For example, we can do some outlier detection.
+The `get_outliers()` function returns the indices of data points that are considered outliers:

 ```python
 >>> import redflag as rf